maniaplanet/documentation/creation/map-editor/index.md

 # Introduction to the Map Editor
 The map editor is one of the famous features of the Trackmania (and now Maniaplanet) game series.
 It gives you the possibility to create maps for the game very easily thanks to the block system.

-This article will quickly explain you the interface and few building tricks.
+This article will quickly explain you the interface and give a few building tricks.

 If you want to check out all the shortcuts of the editor, please go [on this article][1].